 For additional information about the South Canol Road (external links):

-While paying for the diesel, I enquired about conditions on the South Canol.
-Turns out a fellow buying coffee was responsible for road maintenance in the area; he told us there was some freshly graded areas, some recent repair of washouts, and was in reasonable condition.
-He checked out the window to see what we were driving and said he thought we would be all right.
+I asked about conditions on the South Canol.
+Turns out a fellow buying coffee was responsible for road maintenance in the area and he told us there was some freshly graded areas, some recent repair of washouts and the road was in reasonable condition.

-So with cautious excitement, we ventured north on the South Canol Road ...
+So we ventured north on the South Canol Road.

 Northbound from the south end of the South Canol Road

-The road was good gravel and varied from 2- to 1-lane.
-Initially the scenery was not overly spectacular; however, the fall colours added emphasis to the sights.
+The road was good gravel and varied from one to two lanes wide.
+Initially the scenery was not overly spectacular; however the fall colors added emphasis to the sights.

 Northbound on the South Canol Road between the Alaska Highway and